SlimeVoid/TheMinersFriend/README.md

  - Lights the player looking

 Mining Tool-belt
- - Holds 3 Tools
-  - 1 Slot for Shovel
-  - 1 Slot for Pickaxe
-  - 1 Slot for tool of choice
-  - Slot for Motion Sensor
- - Frees up Hotbar spots
- - Pressing a hotkey switches to miner mode (activating the tool belt)
+ - Pressing a hotkey switches to Miner Mode (Activating the advanced features of the tool belt)
-  - pressing the same hot key deactivates miner mode
+  - Pressing the same hot key deactivates miner mode
-  - pressing another hot key cycles the tools
+ - Pressing a hotkey cycles the tools
- - While in miner mode pressing another hot key activates aggressive miner mode
-  - While in this mode breaking blocks is faster
-  - Subsequently food will decrease at a more rapid rate while breaking blocks
+  - While in Miner Mode force the tool selection until you begin mining again
+  - Outside Miner Mode forces the tool selection - remains until alternative tool selected or as above
+ - Shift + Right-Click performs the right click action of the selected tool

 Heat Detector
  - Tells you how close you are to lava